Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Visit the Church of Our Lady

 At the Church of Our Lady, you’ll find the Madonna and Child sculpture, a masterpiece by Michelangelo.
 It is the only Michelangelo sculpture outside of Italy.
-This church holds many art treasures among the impressive Gothic architecture.
+This church boasts numerous art treasures within its impressive Gothic architecture.

 Take a Canal Tour